top of page

 How do we build systems that help people understand what is really going on, especially when things start to go wrong?

-When situational awareness is strong, many problems are resolved before they become incidents.
+When situational awareness is strong, many problems are resolved before they escalate into incidents.

-And when it is weak, even simple situations can very quickly escalate towards disaster.
+And when it is weak, even simple situations can quickly spiral towards disaster.

 On Target Co-Founders.
 Mike Mason and Sam Gladman